Plains Cree language: Surface variations

 In normal, everyday spoken Plains Cree, several phonological contractions are observed.
 For instance, final vowels can merge with the initial vowel of the following word.
 This is how the phrase nāpēw mīna atim is reduced to nāpēw mīn ātim "a man and a dog".
 In this case, the contraction involved the same vowel; the first vowel is taken and included in the second word in its long form.
 When the contraction involves different vowels, the first vowel is deleted and the second is lengthened: nāpēw mīna iskwēw "a man and a woman" is reduced to nāpēw mīn īskwēw.
 Contraction does not always occur, and the word boundary may also be distinguished by the insertion of the /h/ sound: mīna iskwēw and mīna(h) iskwēw respectively.
 Within words, short vowels may also disappear when they are unstressed, especially between [s] and [t] or [n] and [s].
 In normal speech, for example, the greeting tānisi "hello" is reduced to tānsi.

 Syllable structure and stress

 The stress pattern of Plains Cree is dependent on the number of syllables rather than on vowel length.
 For instance, in disyllabic words, it is the last syllable that receives primary stress, as in the word /is'kwe:w/ iskwēw "woman" or /mih'ti/ mihti "piece of firewood".
 Words of three syllables or more exhibit primary stress on the third syllable from the end.
 In this case, secondary stress falls on alternate syllables from the antepenult.
-One may observe, for instance, that the word pasakwāpisimowin "Shut-Eye Dance" is pronounced /'pasa'kwa:pi'simo'win/.
+One may observe, for instance, that the word pasakwāpisimowin "Shut-Eye Dance" is pronounced /'pasa'kwa:pi'simowin/.
 This rule holds even in cases where the penultimate syllable is long.